SALT-NLP/IDBR/README.md

 ## Questions

-If you have any questions, please contact Yanzhe Zhang via z_yanzhe AT zju.edu.cn
+If you have any questions, please contact Yanzhe Zhang via z_yanzhe AT gatech.edu